AmericanRedCross/QGIS_Training/materials_v2.8/exercise1.md

   - Undock and dock panels?
   - Zoom in, zoom out, and navigate the map?

 If you can do all these things, good work!
 You have reached the end of the exercise.
-You can exist QGIS without saving.
+You may exist QGIS without saving.

 *The information provided in this exercise is not official American Red Cross information and does not necessarily represent the views of the American Red Cross.*